 Who am I?

 Welcome!
-I am a British Freelance Writer and Teacher working in Bangladesh.
+I am a British Freelance Writer and Educational consultant who worked in Bangladesh until December 2013.
 I also have ADHD.

-In these pages I discuss all of these things and I try to give you a picture of life in this part of Asia too.
+In these pages I discuss all of these things and I try to give you a picture of life in Indian subcontinent Asia too.